oschecklist/linux/ReadMe.md

   remove this version.
 - Reorder Dropbox to be set up after Google Chrome & after removing Epiphany.
 - Remove slack.
 I don't use it anymore.

+---

+This is the original version of this repo.
+A glitch in GitHub causes it to be listed as a fork.
+It's been like this for over a decade but they won't fix it.
+Nice.